 The government has introduced the apprenticeship levy to help fund three million new apprenticeships by 2020.
 The levy has been applied to all industries in the UK.
 As a result, this applies to the largest UK employers at a rate of 0.5 per cent of their wage bill.
 Being collected through PAYE.
 Learn more about The Apprenticeship Levy below.

-Employers in the UK that have an annual wage bill of £3 million and over will now need to pay the levy.
-This includes the public sector, charities and educational providers.
-Along with academies and universities.
+Employers in the UK with an annual wage bill of £3 million and over will now need to pay the levy.
+This includes the public sector, charities and educational providers, academies, and universities.

-It is estimated that 2% of all employers currently engaged in government-funded apprenticeships.
-Will now be required to contribute via PAYE.
-In addition, the same 2% will also receive a 10% top up each month from the government based on their monthly contribution.
+It is estimated that 2% of all employers are engaged in government-funded apprenticeships.
+You will now be required to contribute via PAYE.
+In addition, the same 2% will also receive a 10% top-up each month from the government based on their monthly contribution.

-Non-levy paying employers are now required to make a 10% contribution (direct to the provider of choice and not via PAYE) for the training that each of their apprentices receives.
-The government will provide the 90% balance.
+Non-levy paying employers must make a 5% contribution (direct to the provider of choice and not via PAYE) for each apprentice’s training.
+The government will provide a 95% balance.

-This new online portal is now accessible for all levy payers.
-AS lists all of the employer’s funds available to spend on apprenticeship training.
+This new online portal is now accessible to all levy payers, AS lists all of the employer’s funds available to spend on apprenticeship training.

-The employer will select their provider of choice through AS from a list of approved apprenticeship providers.
+The employer will select their provider through AS from a list of approved apprenticeship providers.

-Access for non-paying levy employers will roll out from 2018.
+Access for non-paying levy employers will roll out in 2018.

-The new apprenticeship reforms have brought with them some exciting employer incentives, to find out more information, please visit our Funding & Costs page.
+The new apprenticeship reforms have given them exciting employer incentives.
+To find out more information, please visit our Funding & Costs page